Ozark’s Buffalo River Trails in Northern Arkansas

 The BOC Ponca Downhill MTB Trail

 The BOC Pona Downhill MTB (mountain bike) Trail offers a fantastic view of the Ozark Mountains.
-You can easily access this trail off of Fire Tower Road, there is a sign that identifies the trail and points to a gravel parking lot.
-When we visited, it appeared that they were building some sort of cabin or BOC building at the entrance.
+You can easily access this trail off of Fire Tower Road; a sign identifies the trail and points to a gravel parking lot.
+When we visited, they appeared to be building some cabin or BOC building at the entrance.

 This mountain bike trail is not for beginners.
-It’s an advanced trail and we only stopped by for a beautiful view from the trailhead.
-You can pay to take a shuttle (available 7-days a week) to the top of the trail from the Buffalo Outdoor Center.
-It’s a free trail and is open to the public, so riding is at your own risk.
+It’s an advanced trail, and we only stopped by for a beautiful view from the trailhead.
+You can pay to take a shuttle (7 days a week) from the Buffalo Outdoor Center to the top of the trail.
+It’s a free trail open to the public, so riding is at your own risk.

 Elk Viewing

-If you are patient and visit at just the right time, you can spot elk!
-Spotting elk is possible year-round, however, Fall is the best time to spot elk since that is their mating season.
-They are best spotted along the Buffalo National River between Ponca and Boxley, after sunrise and in the late afternoon.
+You can spot elk if you are patient and visit at the right time!
+Spotting elk is possible year-round; however, Fall is the best time since that is their mating season.
+They are best spotted along the Buffalo National River between Ponca and Boxley after sunrise and late afternoon.
 Although we waited patiently for over an hour at sunset, along with many others parked for a view – we didn’t get a chance to see any.
-If you stop, please do not block the highway, or approach/feed the elk.
+If you stop, please do not block the highway or approach/feed the elk.

 You can stop by the Elk Education Center (across the street from the Buffalo Outdoor Center) for a free exhibit on why there are so many elk in this area.